-The development of pipelines in Alberta is expected to increase the need for energy storage to manage supply and demand, and the industry trend toward sustainability is expected to increase demand for industrial water solutions.
-The regulated businesses expect to see continued growth based on projected customer growth and system replacements.
-Expansion will be focused in select global markets, including Canada, Australia, South America, Mexico and the U.S. We target markets with stable regulatory environments and rule of law, excellent long-term growth potential and strategic fit with our existing asset base.
+The regulated businesses expect to see continued growth based on forecasted customer growth and system replacements.
+The continued expansion of pipelines in Alberta is expected to increase the need for energy storage to manage supply and demand, and the industry trend toward sustainability is expected to increase demand for industrial water solutions.
+Expansion will be focused in select global markets, including Canada, Australia, Latin America, and the U.S. Pipelines & Liquids targets markets with stable regulatory environments and rule of law, excellent long-term growth potential and strategic fit with our existing asset base.